Tsuyama: Climate

 Tsuyama has a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and cold winters.
-The average annual temperature in Tsuyama is 13.6 °C. The average annual rainfall is 1501 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 25.6 °C, and lowest in January, at around 1.9 °C.
+The average annual temperature in Tsuyama is 13.6 °C. The average annual rainfall is 1,501 mm.
+September is the wettest month.
+The temperatures are highest on average in August, at around 25.6 °C, and lowest in January, at around 1.9 °C.

 Demographics

-Per Japanese census data, the population of Tsuyama in 2020 is 99,937 people.
+In 2020, Tsuyama's population was 99,937 people.
 Tsuyama has been conducting censuses since 1950.

 History

 Tsuyama was the center of ancient Mimasaka Province and the location of its kokufu and the Mimasaka Kokubun-ji.
 It was also on the pilgrimage route to Izumo Shrine and had a number of inn stations.
-In the latter half of the Sengoku period, Mori Ranmaru's younger brother, Mori Tadamasa, received received the area as his domain and constructed Tsuruyama Castle on the site of an ancient castle which had been erected by the Yamana clan and laud out a new castle town which became the nucleus of the modern city.
+In the latter half of the Sengoku period, Mori Ranmaru's younger brother, Mori Tadamasa, received the area as his domain.
+He constructed Tsuruyama Castle on the site of an ancient castle which had been erected by the Yamana clan, and laid out a new castle town which became the nucleus of the modern city.
 At the same time, Tsuruyama was renamed "Tsuyama".

 Under the Tokugawa Shogunate, Tsuyama Castle was the headquarters of a cadet branch of the Matsudaira clan and the center of Tsuyama Domain.
 Tsuyama is known for the 17th century Tsuyama Castle, whose grandeur was said to rival that of Himeji Castle in neighboring Hyōgo Prefecture.
-The castle was destroyed in 1874, and today only the stone foundations remain, save for a single turret that was reconstructed in 2005.
+The castle was destroyed in 1874.
+Today only the stone foundations remain, except for a single turret that was reconstructed in 2005.

 The castle ruins remain Tsuyama's main tourist attraction along with Joto Street, a narrow street of old, traditional buildings that was once part of the pilgrimage route from Kyoto to Izumo, and Shūraku-en, a traditional Japanese garden constructed in 1657.
-Following the Meiji restoration, the town of Tsuyama was established on June 1, 1889 with the creation of the modern municipalities system.
-It was raised to city status on February 11, 1929.
+Following the Meiji restoration, the town of Tsuyama was established in June 1889 with the creation of the modern municipalities system.
+It was raised to city status in February 1929.

+In 1938, 31 people died in the Tsuyama massacre, a spree killing.

-On February 28, 2005, the town of Kamo, the village of Aba (both from Tomata District), the town of Shōboku (from Katsuta District), and the town of Kume (from Kume District) were merged into Tsuyama.
+In February 2005, the town of Kamo, the village of Aba (both from Tomata District), the town of Shōboku (from Katsuta District), and the town of Kume (from Kume District) were merged into Tsuyama.